-A Complete Guide to the Google Penguin Algorithm Update
+A Complete Guide To the Google Penguin Algorithm Update

 Google’s war on low-quality started with the Panda algorithm, and Penguin was an extension and addition to the arsenal to fight this war.

 Penguin was Google’s response to the increasing practice of manipulating search results (and rankings) through black hat link building techniques.
-Cutts, speaking at the SMX Advanced 2012 conference, said:

 We look at it something designed to tackle low-quality content.
 It started out with Panda, and then we noticed that there was still a lot of spam and Penguin was designed to tackle that.

-The algorithm’s objective was to gain greater control over, and reduce the effectiveness of, a number of black hat spamming techniques.
+The algorithm’s objective was to gain greater control over and reduce the effectiveness of, a number of blackhat spamming techniques.

-By better understanding and process the types of links websites and webmasters were earning, Penguin worked toward ensuring that natural, authoritative and relevant links rewarded the websites they pointed to, while manipulative and spammy links were downgraded.
+By better understanding and process the types of links websites and webmasters were earning, Penguin worked toward ensuring that natural, authoritative, and relevant links rewarded the websites they pointed to, while manipulative and spammy links were downgraded.

+Penguin only deals with a site’s incoming links.
+Google only looks at the links pointing to the site in question and does not look at the outgoing links at all from that site.

 Initial Launch & Impact

-When Penguin first launched in April 2012, it affected more than 3 percent of search results, according to Google’s own estimations.
+When Penguin first launched in April 2012, it affected more than 3% of search results, according to Google’s own estimations.

 Minor weather report: We pushed 1st Penguin algo data refresh an hour ago.
 Affects <0.1% of English searches.
 Context: http://t.co/ztJiMGMi

-Penguin 2.0, the fourth update (including the initial launch) to the algorithm was released in May 2013, and affected roughly 2.3 percent of all queries.
+Penguin 2.0, the fourth update (including the initial launch) to the algorithm was released in May 2013 and affected roughly 2.3% of all queries.

+On launch, Penguin was said to have targeted two specific manipulative practices, in particular, these being link schemes and keyword stuffing.

+Link schemes are the umbrella term for manipulative link building practices, such as exchanges, paying for links, and other unnatural link practices outlined in Google’s link scheme documentation.

 Key Google Penguin Updates & Refreshes